Click through for help with your research questions.

 Drawing a concept map can be really helpful for focusing your topic.
 It lets you see the different parts of your topic at once and determine which parts interest you the most for your assignment.

 For instructions on how to make and use a concept map, view the video below:

 Encyclopedias are often the best resources for finding background information.
 They provide brief, broad overviews of a topic and can provide you with potential sources for your assignment.
 Check the bibliographies of encyclopedia articles to find in-depth sources on your topic.

 See the encyclopedia and dictionaries research guide to get started with online reference resources.

 For online encyclopedias, Gale Virtual Reference Library and Oxford Reference are the most comprehensive options.
 You can search your topic and the results will link you to individual entries in different encyclopedias that will help you gain background information on your topic.

-For print sources, you can use the search box on the right side of the above research guide or use the advanced search option in MUSCAT and limit to the reference collection.
+For print encyclopedias and dictionaries, search the library catalog in MUSCAT Plus and narrow your results by item location to the reference collection.
 All reference books are located on the first floor and cannot be checked out of the library--they are for in-library use only.
 However, you can use the scanners on the main and ground floors to email yourself the pages you need.